haubourg/custom-osgeo4w-qgis/qgis-custom/apps/qgis-ltr/python/plugins/qNote/README.rst

 Just write some information in text field and save project.
 When you reopen it informations automaticly loads to text field.
+Hyperlinks to URLs or paths on the local file system can be added via right click or the link-button.

 Installation
 ++++++++++++